 Active Directory Certificate Services CA Integration for RDP

 This guide provides general information on how to add an Active Directory Certificate Services (AD CS) certificate authority (CA) as a third-party CA to StrongDM.
-This CA integration allows certificate-based RDP resources to authenticate with X.509 certificates issued by AD CS, instead of the default Strong CA managed by StrongDM.
+This CA integration allows certificate-based RDP resources to authenticate with X.509 certificates issued by AD CS, through the Network Device Enrollment Service (NDES) instead of the default Strong CA managed by StrongDM.

 Prerequisites